LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/overview.md

   * `iss` - Issuer, who identified the consumer - usually the brand.

   * `acr` - Authentication Context Class Reference, the level of the authentication.
-Currenmtly, we support the level `loa1` only and thus only it should be used here based on [NIST-2 (2013)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf).
+Currenmtly, we support the level `loa1` only and thus only it should be used here, based on [NIST-2 (2013)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf).

   * `sub` - unique and non-guessable identifier of the consumer (email and phone number are not good candidates since they can be guessed by an attacker, and might be recycled and move between consumers).